Why Medical Device Regulatory Affairs?

 - Choose from elective courses that cover a broad range of practical and relevant issues in the field

-- Courses from this certificate may be applied toward the Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices
+- Courses from this certificate can be applied toward the Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices

 What you'll study